evaliu2002/PetMyDog/Weekly Reports/ReportSix.md

                         ViewMyDog and OwnerProfile
   - Plans and Goals for the Next Week: Test the CreateDogProfile post request to the back end.
 Create test suite for front-end components.
 Edit styling to fit mobile page.
 Make the map zoom out to a larger area.

 - ##### Kevin Kong
+    - Goals from last week: I will write documentations.
+I can also add more tests for backend.
+I will also work with others on coding and debugging.

+    - Progress and Issues: I implemented backend API.
+I also helped write the specs for backend API.

+    - Plans and Goals for the next week: I will continue finishing up some backend APIs.
+I can write test cases and debug any issues in the code.

 - ##### Anish Konanki
   - Goals from last week: Complete the editDogProfile API for next week, start building an exhaustive test suite,